zurgul/bulk/README.md

 # bulk [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-Run a command from every installed npm package under a certain directory.
+Run a command in every directory within a directory.

+End goal of this package is to make a more intuitive, simpler alternative to find/grep + xargs.

 This is a more generalised fork of [hughsk/scoped-bulk](http://github.com/hughsk/scoped-bulk)